centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-central-server/using-packages.md

 systemctl enable mariadb
 systemctl restart mariadb
 ```
 ### Secure the database

 Since MariaDB 10.5, it is mandatory to secure the database's root access before installing Centreon.
-If you are using a local database, run the following command on the central server:
+If you are using a local database, run the following command on the central server otherwise on the database server:

 ```shell
 mysql_secure_installation